Integrations

 - The IDE's agent calls the tool when it needs reasoning augmentation

-- The scaffold is injected into the agent's context automatically
+- The injection is placed into the agent's context automatically

 This works identically across Cursor, Windsurf, Google Antigravity, and OpenAI Codex.
 Each IDE has its own tool configuration format, but the HTTP request is always the same: POST to /logicv1/ with your query and API key.